CompAndSave/hugo-decap-ti/content/posts/weekend-projects-make-your-home-more-eco-friendly.md

 ---
-title: "Simple Weekend Projects to Make Your Home More Eco-Friendly"
+title: Simple Weekend Projects to Make Your Home More Eco-Friendly
 date: 2018-05-08T13:00:11.000Z
+authors: Jessica Cohen
 slug: weekend-projects-make-your-home-more-eco-friendly
-description: "Simple Weekend Projects to Make Your Home More Eco-Friendly"
 featured_image: /blog/images/archive/2018/05/planting.jpg
-authors: Jessica Cohen
+description: Simple Weekend Projects to Make Your Home More Eco-Friendly
-tags: [Eco-friendly,green diy,Homemade]
+tags:
+  - Eco-friendly
+  - green diy
+  - Homemade
 ---
 There are many simple ways to make your home more eco-friendly, and they often don't cost a lot of money or take too much of your time.
 So if you've got a weekend to spare, consider some (or all) of these weekend projects to make your home more eco-friendly for good.

 # How to Make Your Home More Eco-Friendly